Integrated Workplace Acquisition Center Menu of Assisted Acquisition Services

 - Review sources provided by the customer to determine sufficient competition;

 - Review, suggest changes, and submit Justification for Limited Source competition to legal counsel for review;

 - Issue requests for quotes, analyze quotes, conduct negotiations, and make best value contractor selection;

 - Participate in project meetings via phone and/or video conference, or in person at meetings local to the IWAC project manager*;

-* Travel charges may apply if IWACenter employees are required to travel beyond his/her metropolitan area;
+* Travel charges may apply if IWACenter an employee is required to travel beyond his/her metropolitan area

 - Perform outreach and procurement tasks to bring open market items under GSA Schedule contracts;